Felipe Chiqueti

-Felipe Chiqueti Bandeira (born 9 February 2005), better known as Felipe Chiqueti, is a Brazilian professional footballer who plays as an attacking midfielder.
+Felipe Chiqueti Bandeira (born 9 February 2005), better known as Felipe Chiqueti, is a Brazilian professional footballer who plays as an attacking midfielder for Athletico Paranaense.

 Career

 Born in São Paulo, Chiqueti began his career in the youth sectors of Athletico Paranaense in 2019.
 For the club, he gained great prominence by being the top scorer in the 2022 Campeonato Brasileiro Sub-17.

 He made his professional debut against Corinthians, in the 2023 Campeonato Brasileiro Série A.